RouxStudents/VoiceLab/Projects/HumanitarianBERT/README.md

 ## Projects

-To get started, our first project will focus on building a [SectorCoder](https://github.com/RouxStudents/VoiceLab/tree/main/Projects/SectorCoder)able to classify and assign sector codes to humanitarian aid activities, creating additional pathways humanitarian AI applications can traverse.
+To get started, our first project will focus on building a [SectorCoder](https://github.com/RouxStudents/VoiceLab/tree/main/Projects/SectorCoder) able to classify and assign sector codes to humanitarian aid activities, creating additional pathways humanitarian AI applications can traverse.